Brian Campman

-Brian Campman (born 12 December 1999) is a Dutch footballer who plays as a midfielder for Regionalliga Südwest club SG Barockstadt.
+Brian Campman (born 12 December 1999) is a Dutch footballer who plays as a midfielder for club IJsselmeervogels.

 Club career

 He made his professional debut in the Eerste Divisie for Achilles '29 on 18 November 2016 in a game against FC Oss.

 In the summer 2017, Campman joined NEC.
 He started out at the U19 squad.

 In May 2023, it was announced that Campman had joined Regionalliga West club 1.
 FC Bocholt ahead of the new season.
 On 12 July 2024, he was announced as SG Barockstadt's new signing ahead of the 2024–25 Regionalliga Südwest season.

+On 6 November 2025, Campman returned to the Netherlands, where he signed with Tweede Divisie club IJsselmeervogels.